TWUOnline/LDRS627/_pages/unit-2.md

 ###Introduction

 Before you plan to teach anything it’s a good idea to find out what your students already know.
 You can save time (and boredom) by not spending time on topics or skills that they already know and instead plan to enhance their knowledge and take them further.
 This is a much more motivating approach and one that adults will appreciate.
 A prior needs assessment is not always a ‘quiz’ though – it can be a discussion, a concept map, a KWL (Know, Want to Know, Learned), a ‘Minute Paper’…..
 The idea is to plan a way to learn what the participants already know on the topic.
 Because they are adults it’s important to recognize their prior life experience.
-Remember Knowles’ second principle of andragogy as cited in Merriam and Bierema (2014): <em>An adult accumulates a growing reservoir of experience, which is a rich resource for learning.  </em>This is the essential reason for prior learning assessment.
+Remember Knowles’ second principle of andragogy as cited in Merriam and Bierema (2014): &lt;em&gt;An adult accumulates a growing reservoir of experience, which is a rich resource for learning.  &lt;/em&gt;This is the essential reason for prior learning assessment.

 ### Learning Activities
 ##### Activity 3: